honeydipper/honeydipper/docs/interpolation.md

 #### ISO8601

-This function format the timestamp into the ISO8601 format.
+This function format the timestamps into the ISO8601 format.

 ```yaml
 ---